hoijui/osh-tool/help.md

   -q --quiet         Prevents all logging output, showing only the version number in combination with --version.
   -C <path>          Run as if osh was started in <path> instead of the current working directory.
   --offline          Do not access the network/internet.
-  -f --force         Force overwriting of any generatd files, if they are explicitly requested (e.g. with --readme or --license).
+  -f --force         Force overwriting of any generated files, if they are explicitly requested (e.g. with --readme or --license).
   -l --list-checks   Creates a list of all available checks with descriptions in Markdown format and exits.
   --readme           Generate a template README, to be manually adjusted.
   --license          Choose a license from a list, generating a LICENSE file that will be identified by GitLab and GitHub.
-  --report-md-list=<path>  File-path a report in Markdown (list) format gets written to; May be used multiple times; if no --report-* argument is given, a report gets written to stdout&stderr.
+  --report-md-list=<path>  File-path a report in Markdown (list) format gets written to; May be used multiple times; if no --report-* argument is given, a report gets written to stdout & stderr.
-  --report-md-table=<path> File-path a report in Markdown (table) format gets written to; May be used multiple times; if no --report-* argument is given, a report gets written to stdout&stderr.
+  --report-md-table=<path> File-path a report in Markdown (table) format gets written to; May be used multiple times; if no --report-* argument is given, a report gets written to stdout & stderr.
-  --report-csv=<path>      File-path a report in CSV format gets written to; May be used multiple times; if no --report-* argument is given, a report gets written to stdout&stderr.
+  --report-csv=<path>      File-path a report in CSV format gets written to; May be used multiple times; if no --report-* argument is given, a report gets written to stdout & stderr.
-  --report-json=<path>     File-path a report in JSON format gets written to; May be used multiple times; if no --report-* argument is given, a report gets written to stdout&stderr.
+  --report-json=<path>     File-path a report in JSON format gets written to; May be used multiple times; if no --report-* argument is given, a report gets written to stdout & stderr.
   -e --electronics   Indicate that the project contains electronics (KiCad) --no-electronics   Indicate that the project does not contain electronics (KiCad) -m --mechanics     Indicate that the project contains mechanical parts (FreeCAD)